- Common name: Arctic Fox

 Arctic Foxes and people

 - Arctic Fox pelts have been an important resource in Canada’s arctic since the early 1900’s.
-Only a handful of foxes are trapped in Yukon.
+Only a handful of foxes are trapped in the Yukon.
 Because of low population numbers only the Inuvialuit are able to harvest the species.

 - Arctic Foxes are frequent visitors to northern camps, sometimes stealing food and chewing inedible objects.